f3cuk/WICKED-AI/README.md

 	Just change the value after the equal sign.

-2. You can now enable dynamic text messages that run near the top of the screen by adjusting the value of the following variable in config.sqf
+2. You can now enable dynamic text messages that run near the top of the screen by adjusting the value of the following variable in config.sqf ***[Screenshot](https://github.com/worldwidesorrow/RandomDayZ/blob/master/dynamictext.jpg)*** of dynamic text message.

 	```sqf
 	wai_mission_announce = "DynamicText"; // Options: "Radio", "DynamicText", "titleText".